opencadc/storage-inventory/vault/README.md

 # Storage Inventory VOSpace-2.1 service (vault)

-The `vault` servcie is an implementation of the <a href="https://www.ivoa.net/documents/VOSpace/">IVOA VOSpace</a>
+The `vault` service is an implementation of the <a href="https://www.ivoa.net/documents/VOSpace/">IVOA VOSpace</a>
 specification designed to co-exist with other storage-inventory components.
-It provides a heirarchical data organization laye on top of the storage management of storage-inventory.
+It provides a hierarchical data organization layer on top of the storage management of storage-inventory.

 The simplest configuration would be to deploy `vault` with `minoc` with a single metadata database and single back end storage system.
 Details: TBD.